xzhang2523/libmoon/README.md

 ``LibMoon`` is an open-source library built on [PyTorch](https://pytorch.org/) for gradient-based MultiObjective (MOO).
 See the [latest documentation](https://libmoon.readthedocs.io/en/latest/) for detailed introductions and API instructions.

-Star and fork us on GitHub — it motivates us a lot!
+Star or fork us on GitHub — it motivates us a lot!

 # News
 - **[Aug 27 2024]** Added support for [LoRA-PSL](https://arxiv.org/pdf/2407.20734) (ICML 2024).
 Many thanks to [Weiyu Chen](https://scholar.google.com/citations?user=Zbg7LycAAAAJ&hl=zh-CN) for his contribution.